Revathi: Early life

-Revathi was born as Asha Kelunni Nair to Kelunni, a major in the Indian Army, and Lalitha Kelunni in Kochi, Kerala..In a 2024 interview, Revathi stated that her mother is a Palakkad Tamil Brahmin.
+Revathi was born as Asha Kelunni Nair to Kelunni, a major in the Indian Army, and Lalitha Kelunni in Kochi, Kerala.
+In a 2024 interview, Revathi stated that her mother is a Palakkad Iyer from the Kerala-Tamil Nadu border.

 When she was in school, she took part in a fashion show.
 Group photos were taken during the show and a photo was chosen to be the cover of a popular Tamil magazine.
 This happened to be her photo, which was seen by the director Bharathiraja, who at that time was on the lookout for a new heroine for his latest venture, Mann Vasanai.